dodgymike/hackrf-wiki/HackRF-One.md

 Refer to the schematics and component documentation for more information.

-Additional unpopulated headers and test points are available for test and development, but they may be incompatible with some enclosure options.
+Additional unpopulated headers and test points are available for test and development, but they may be incompatible with some enclosure or expansion options.